Dubai Future Forum – Nov. 27-28, 2023

 Among the key speakers joining the initiative this year, you will find Jerome Glenn, Millennium Project CEO, Gegi Karuri-Sebina, Southern Africa Node member, Epaminondas Christophilopoulos, Greece Node Chair, Ibon Zugasti, Spain Node Chair, and Shermon Cruz, APF and Philippines Node Chair, Paul Saffo, MP Board member.
 Many from The Millennium Project’ Nodes will be also attending the forum.

-The final agenda, to be issued soon, will focus on four key themes: Transforming Humanity, Regenerating Nature, Empowering Generations, Transcending Collaboration, Foresight Insights.
+The final agenda focuses on four key themes: Transforming Humanity, Regenerating Nature, Empowering Generations, Transcending Collaboration, Foresight Insights.

 Read the whole agenda and discover more about DFF: https://www.dubaifuture.ae/dubai-future-forum-2023/agenda